vinayhegde1990/devops-notes/docs/source/MySQL.rst

 MySQL
 **********

-*Some useful links to cover the basics of MySQl*
+*Some useful links to explain the concepts of MySQl*

 ########